 - 1. In the Timeline or Xsheet view, select the drawing that requires a palette. - 2.
-Make sure that you have the necessary rights to modify the palette list.
-If you do not, select Edit > Edit Palette List Mode. - 3.
 In the Colour view, click the Show Palette List View button to display the palette list.

-- 4. Do one of the following:
+- 3. Do one of the following:

 - From the Colour view menu, select Palettes > New.

 - Click the Create Palette 🛶 button.